codingatmorning/projects/KDBVH_TREE/README.md

 :beginner: It stores a Bounding Volume in N dimensions (x,y,z,w,...)
   - 2D = Square, 3d = Cube, 4d = Tesseract, ....
 (Hyper Cube)
-- Simply Inhert BVH class, and your Object is now storable in a BVH Tree
+:beginner: Simply Inhert BVH class, and your Object is now storable in a BVH Tree
   - Just define get_bounds()
-- The Tree is Space-Filling which means worse case access time is log(n)
+:beginner: The Tree is Space-Filling which means worse case access time is log(n)

 ## Build